River tern: Ecology

 As with other Sterna terns, the river tern feeds by plunge-diving for fish, crustaceans, tadpoles and aquatic insects in rivers, lakes, and tanks.
-Its numbers are decreasing due to the pollution of their habitat.
+Its numbers are decreasing due to commercial development of rivers, human disturbance, and pollution of their habitat.
+It is particularly endangered in the east of its range in far south of China, where only one breeding site remains, and in Cambodia, Laos and Thailand.

+It has been recorded as a vagrant in Afghanistan and Iran.